mh-utkarsh/Linear-Regression-Assignment/README.md

 - This project was inspired by UpGrad IITB Programme as a case study for the Machine Learning and Artificial Intelligence course.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@mh-utkarsh] - feel free to contact me!

 <!-- Optional -->